Green Graded: Difficulty 1-3

 Red Graded: Difficulty 7-9

 Our Red grade sea kayaking trips are designed for experienced paddlers with a good level of fitness.
-You can expect around 6 hours of paddling each day, traveling over 15km.
+You can expect around 6 hours and up to 8 hours of paddling each day, traveling over 20km.

 Some days may include longer crossings with limited shelter and therefore fewer breaks ashore.
 This means you should be comfortable paddling in Force 4 conditions, even in open crossings.
 Some of these trips are multi-day expeditions away from civilisation with no facilities for several nights.
 So you should also have some wild camping experience (away from facilities such as toilets and showers).